 When the first port of Amanda is set aside for notification only.
-It is displayed as 1/A in Amanda Monitor and the port description is displayed as Notify.
+It is displayed as 1/N (as opposed to 1/A) on the Main Screen of a standalone Amanda system.
+The port description is displayed as Notify (as opposed to Answer) on the Amanda Monitor.

 The extension connected to port 1 of Amanda must have outside access so that pager notification can be successful.
 You must make sure that no incoming calls are routed to port 1 and instead port 2 is designated as the first answer port.
 This is useful in eliminating notify collisions (glare condition).
-To achieve a dedicated notify, set the n_ochan parameter in the System Configuration Options file to 1 instead of 0.
+To achieve a dedicated notify, set the n\ochan parameter in the System Configuration Options file to 1 instead of 0.